 I’ve been emailing with someone who is trying EFT with a dog and that gave me the idea to write something about it here.Clicking on the image will take you to a book that outlines a very simple EFT method that you can do directly on the spine of dogs, cats, goats, whatever!

 EFT is short for Emotional Freedom Technique and it is quite an amazingly effective method of working on physical and emotional problems of all sorts.
 I’ve been using it for several years, chiefly for myself and other humans.

 You can get lots of information about it online at www.emofree.com, a site which is a real labor of love of Gary Craig.Other people have a number of other sites, but this is the mother lode.
 In a nutshell, you release blocked energy by tapping on different acupuncture points, mostly on your face.
 It’s hard to believe how effective this can be but it is.
 Gary Craig has hundreds of accounts of its benefits on his site.

-For myself, the most dramatic change I’ve experienced was last year.
-My husband Kelly fell off a roof and we didn’t know for a while how badly he was injured.
+For myself, the most dramatic change I’ve experienced was when my husband Kelly fell off a roof and we didn’t know for a while how badly he was injured.
 I did really well while the ambulance was coming and we were going to the emergency clinic, but once the crisis was past, I fell apart.
 (Kelly ended up with a broken rib and has completely recovered.)
 I did some EFT for both of us around that time and it really helped.

 I’ve used it a little with animals.
 Here’s my favorite story so far: Kelly and I had acquired Misty, a young cat, in Mexico.
 She had turned up in a friend’s patio after being chased by another cat.
 She took up residence there but our friend was allergic and we took her.